A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Introduction

-Classical robust optimization is a powerful method to deal with optimization problems with uncertain data, however, we can raise some valid criticisms.
-One of the assumptions for robust optimization is that the uncertainty set must be precisely specified before solving the problem.
-Even if the uncertainty is only in the RHS, expecting the Decision Maker (DM) to construct accurately an ellipsoid or even a hypercube for uncertainty set may not always be reasonable.
-Another main criticism to classical robust optimization is that satisfying all of the constraints, if not make the problem infeasible, may lead to an objective value very far from the optimal value of the nominal problem.
-This problem is more critical for large deviations.
+Another main criticism of classical robust optimization is that satisfying all of the constraints, if not make the problem infeasible, may lead to an objective value very far from the optimal value of the nominal problem.
+This issue is more critical for large deviations.
 As an example, \cite{jadid,somayeh} considered some of the problems in the NETLIB library (under reasonable assumptions on uncertainty of certain entries) and showed that classical robust counterparts of most of the problems in NETLIB become infeasible for a small perturbation.
 Moreover, in many other problems, objective value of the classical robust optimal solution is very low and may be unsatisfactory for the decision maker.

 Several modifications of classical robust optimization have been introduced to deal with this issue.
 One, for example, is \emph{globalized robust conterparts} introduced in Section $3$ of \cite{robust-book}.
 The idea is to consider some constraints as ``soft" whose violation can be tolerated to some degree.
-In this method, we take care of what happens when data leaves the nominal uncertainty set.
+In this method, we take care of what happens when the data leaves the nominal uncertainty set.
 In other words, we have ``controlled deterioration" of the constraint.
 These modified approaches have more flexibility than the classical robust methodology, but we have the problem that the modified robust counterpart of uncertain problems may become computationally intractable.
 Although the modified robust optimization framework rectifies this drawback to some extent, it intensifies the first criticism by putting more pressure on the DM to specify deterministic uncertainty sets before solving the problem.

-Another criticism of the classical robust optimization is that it gives the same ``weight" to all the constraints.
-In practice, this is not the case as some constraints are more important for the DM.
+Another criticism of classical robust optimization is that it gives the same ``weight" to all the constraints.
+In practice, this is not the case as some constraints may be more important for the DM.
 There are some options in classical robust optimization like changing the uncertainty set which again intensifies the first criticism.
-We will see that our approach can alleviate this difficulty.
+We will see that our approach can alleviate these difficulties.